tensorpack/tensorpack/docs/tutorial/symbolic.md

 l = FullyConnected('fc1', l, 10, activation=tf.identity)
 ```

+If you need to access the output of some layer and use it with some other
+operations, then just don't use `LinearWrap`, because the graph is not linear anymore.

 ### Access Relevant Tensors

 The variables inside the layer will be named `name/W`, `name/b`, etc.